ohnosequences/loquat/docs/parametric-input-output.md

 1. creating an input product **type** from a value (normally a set of `String`s)
 2. **easy** generate a set of labels from the output types

+The key here is the connection between sets of `String`s assumed to be labels and particular types.

 This should be part of the specification of the data processing bundle.
 As values of types are important now, we need a signature like